Blog Layout

 TOP FORBES ATTRACTIONS:

-The McFeeters Motor Museum: Owned by Bill McFeeters of said motor museum fame.
+We tried to select the best experiences you can have during your journey as a locum doctor in Forbes.
+The McFeeters Motor Museum : Owned by Bill McFeeters of said motor museum fame.
 If you’re lucky you might get a sighting of, and on some days even a guided tour by the creator of Forbes’ number 1 attraction.

 This husband and wife team set up the outfit to house his ever-growing obsession for collecting vintage cars.
 Which started in the 1960s.
 Combined with the female touch of creative flair and eye for fashion, the cars are displayed alongside mannequins dressed in fashions of the time-period.
 A great family run combination of car and couture!

-There is a fairly large collection of local artefacts gathered from the local community on display at the Forbes Historical Museum.
+There is a fairly large collection of local artefacts gathered from the local community on display at the Forbes Historical Museum .
 Dating back to the early days of life in Forbes, as well as some from more recent times.

 The museum is run by volunteers from the local historical society.
 And areas are set up into household collections by room.
 If your thing is agricultural artefacts there is a fairly substantial shed full of them!
 Worth a stop by.